aws/amazon-freertos/demos/dev_mode_key_provisioning/README.md

 ```
 #define keyprovisioningFORCE_GENERATE_NEW_KEY_PAIR 0
 ```

+> **NOTE**: For boards that reset the device before flashing a new image, it is possible that the provisioned credentials become stale due to unexpected re-generationg of keys when flashing a new image, that has the `keyprovisioningFORCE_GENERATE_NEW_KEY_PAIR` configuration disabled, on the board.
+To mitigate this race condition between flashing a new image and re-execution of existing image that generate new key-pair, there exists a delay before logic of key-pair generation is executed on device.
+You can configure the default delay of **30 seconds** by setting the `keyprovisioningDELAY_BEFORE_KEY_PAIR_GENERATION_SECS` configuration macro.

 ### Public Key Infrastructure Setup ###
 You can now use a variation of the instructions in [Use Your Own Certificate](https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-your-own.html) to create an X.509 certificate hierarchy for your device lab certificate.
 Stop before executing the sequence described in the section Creating a Device Certificate Using Your CA Certificate.
 Also, since the device will not be signing the certificate request, a separate "issuance officer" key and certificate must be created for that purpose: